Partial data inverse problems for the Hodge Laplacian: Introduction

 The purpose of this paper is to consider analogous partial data results for elliptic systems.
 In the full data case ($\Gamma_D = \Gamma_N = \partial \Omega$), many uniqueness results are available for linear elliptic systems such as the Maxwell system \cite{OPS}, \cite{KSaU}, \cite{CaroZhou}, Dirac systems \cite{NT}, \cite{SaloTzou_diracfull}, Schr\"odinger equation with Yang-Mills potentials \cite{E}, elasticity \cite{NU}, \cite{NU_erratum}, \cite{ER}, and equations in fluid flow \cite{HeckLiWang}, \cite{LiWang}.
-In contrast, the only partial data results for such systems in dimensions $n \geq 3$ that we are aware of are \cite{COS} for the Maxwell system and \cite{SaloTzou} for the Dirac system.
+In contrast, the only earlier partial data results for such systems in dimensions $n \geq 3$ that we are aware of are \cite{COS} for the Maxwell system and \cite{SaloTzou} for the Dirac system.
 One reason for the lack of partial data results for systems is the fact that Carleman estimates for systems often come with boundary terms that do not seem helpful for partial data inverse problems (see \cite{Eller}, \cite{SaloTzou_diracfull} for some such estimates).
-In two dimensions, a number of partial data results for systems are available \cite{GT_system}, \cite{IY_systems}.

 In this paper we establish partial data results analogous to \cite{KSU} for systems involving the Hodge Laplacian for graded differential forms, on certain Riemannian manifolds in dimensions $n \geq 3$.
 These are elliptic systems that generalize the scalar Schr\"odinger equation $(-\Lap+q)u = 0$ and are very close to the time-harmonic Maxwell equations when $n=3$.
-The main technical contribution is a Carleman estimate for the Hodge Laplacian, with limiting Carleman weights, that has boundary terms involving the relative and absolute boundary values of graded forms.
-The boundary terms are of such a form that allows to carry over the Carleman estimate approach of \cite{KSU} to the Hodge Laplace system.
+In fact, using the results of the present paper, we have finally been able to extend the partial data result of \cite{KSU} to the Maxwell system \cite{COST}.
+The main technical contribution of the present paper is a Carleman estimate for the Hodge Laplacian, with limiting Carleman weights, that has boundary terms involving the relative and absolute boundary values of graded forms.
+The boundary terms are of such a form that allows us to carry over the Carleman estimate approach of \cite{KSU} to the Hodge Laplace system.
+As far as we know, this is the first analogue of \cite{KSU} for systems besides \cite{SaloTzou} which considered a very special case.